camunda/camunda-docs/docs/product-manuals/operate/userguide/resolve-incidents-update-variables.md

 "orderValue\": \"99\"}'
 ```

-To advance the instance to our XOR gateway, we’ll quickly create a job worker to complete the “Initiate Payment” task:
+To advance the instance to our XOR gateway, we’ll quickly create a job worker to complete the `Initiate Payment` task:

 **Linux**